Inter Toronto FC

-York United Football Club (formerly known as York9 FC) is a Canadian professional soccer club based in Toronto, Ontario.
-The club competes in the Canadian Premier League and plays its home games at York University's York Lions Stadium.
+Inter Toronto Football Club (formerly known as York United FC and York9 FC) is a Canadian professional soccer club based in Toronto, Ontario.
+The club competes in the Canadian Premier League and plays its home games at York Lions Stadium in Toronto.

 History

 York United players celebrate a goal by Álvaro Rivero against HFX Wanderers during a game in September 2021.

 In December 2017, former Canadian international Jimmy Brennan stepped down as executive director of Aurora FC and announced his intentions to take a role within the Canadian Premier League.
 In March 2018, it was revealed that Brennan had been named executive vice-president of York Sports & Entertainment back in January.
 The following day, it was revealed that the company's president Preben Ganzhorn named himself as president of an unknown entity called York9 FC, believed to be a Canadian Premier League franchise.

 On May 5, 2018, York Region was one of four groups accepted by the Canadian Soccer Association for professional club membership.
 Greenpark Group, headed by Carlo Baldassarra, was revealed as the owner of York9, with his son Mike as the chairman.
 Both Brennan and Ganzhorn were pictured at the Annual Meeting of the Members when the group was announced.

 York9 FC was officially unveiled on May 10, 2018, as the first team to join the Canadian Premier League.
-As well as confirming their place in the league for the 2019 launch season, the club also revealed their crest, colours and branding.
+As well as confirming their place in the league for the 2019 launch season, the club also revealed their crest, colours, and branding.
 The club adopted the name York9 FC to represent the nine municipalities that make up York Region – Aurora, East Gwillimbury, Georgina, King, Markham, Newmarket, Richmond Hill, Vaughan, and Whitchurch-Stouffville.
 On July 27, 2018, York9 announced executive vice president of soccer operations Jimmy Brennan as the club's first head coach.

 In August, York9 fielded a York Region Soccer Association Selects team to compete in the U17 International Soccer Cup held at York Lions Stadium.
 The team beat Juventus FC before losing to Toronto FC in the final.